-The BC AHS is a province-wide survey administered to youth in Grade 7 to 12 that started in 1992 and has been administered every five years since 1998.
+The BC Adolescent Health Survey (BC AHS) is a province-wide survey administered to youth in Grade 7 to 12 since 1992.
 The survey gives an evidence base of youth health trends, emerging issues, and risk and protective factors for healthy development.
-Adapted versions of the survey are administered to youth whose experience may not be captured in the BC AHS including youth in custody, and homeless and street-involved youth, and youth in alternative education.